Should smoking be restricted at the workplace?

 Ventilation requirements often include requirements that the smoking area:

-- meet the requirements for a smoking lounge specified in CSA International Standard Z204-94 "Guideline for Managing Indoor Air Quality in Office Buildings", American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) Standard 62 "Ventilation for Acceptable Indoor Air Quality" (2007 version) or other standard acceptable to the local authority.
+- Meet the requirements for a smoking area (ETS area) specified in Air Conditioning Engineers (ASHRAE) Standard 62.1 "Ventilation for Acceptable Indoor Air Quality" (2016 version) or other standard acceptable to the local authority.
+The standard addresses requirements for buildings that contain both an ETS area and ETS-free area.

-- have the intake or exhaust openings positioned to prevent smoke movement into adjoining rooms and areas.
+- Have the intake and exhaust openings positioned to prevent smoke movement into adjoining rooms and areas.

 What are some limitations of using ventilation to 'clean' the air?